- Offense will Start on the 40-yard line.

 - Maximum of four (4) coaches per team.

-- Each game will have at least 3 referees, and a game manager/timekeeper/score keeper.
+- Each game will have at least three (3) referees, and a Field General.
 Coaches will be responsible for signing the final game score sheet after each contest.

-- The Field Generals will be in charge of maintaining order during the game.
-The Head Official will be responsible for yelling the score to both teams as points are awarded.
+- The Field Generals will be in charge of maintaining order during the game and ensuring these rules are enforced properly.
+The Head Official and/or Field General will be responsible for yelling the score to both teams as points are awarded.

 - Organizations with multiple teams in the same age group: During check in, each player will be given a different color wrist band to represent their team.
-Once a team is eliminated from Tournament play that disqualifies those players on the losing team from further play during that day.
+Once a team is eliminated from tournament play that disqualifies those players on the losing team from further play during that day.
 Wristbands are not interchangeable among players.
 All players must have a wristband to be eligible to compete.
-This will be monitored by game managers and tournament staff.
+This will be monitored by Field Generals and tournament staff.
 Any players/teams that are caught switching wristbands or competing without a wristband will be automatically eliminated from the tournament.
+PLAYERS CANNOT PLAY ON MORE THAN ONE TEAM FOR THE ENTIRETY OF THE EVENT.

 Battle 7v7 events strive to ensure fair and equitable play.
 As such, we will check to ensure all players meet the age requirements by division.
 All players will be banded during registration.
 DO NOT REMOVE THE BAND OR RECERTIFICATION WILL BE REQUIRED.

-15u- Must be 15 years of age on the final day of the event.
+15u– Must be no older than 15 years of age on 1/1/24.
 Must be able to demonstrate age with picture ID.
-Examples include any government-issued ID, birth certificate along with a picture ID, etc.
+Examples include, any government issued ID, birth certificate along with a picture ID, etc.

-14u- Must be 14 years of age on the final day of the event.
+14u– Must be no older than 14 years of age on 1/1/24.
 Must be able to demonstrate age with picture ID.
-Examples include any government-issued ID, birth certificate along with a picture ID, etc.
+Examples include, any government issued ID, birth certificate along with a picture ID, etc.

-12u- Must be 12 years of age on the final day of the event.
+12u– Must be no older than 12 years of age on 1/1/24.
 Must be able to demonstrate age with picture ID.
-Examples include any government-issued ID, birth certificate along with a picture ID, etc.
+Examples include, any government issued ID, birth certificate along with a picture ID, etc.

-10u- Must be 10 years of age on the final day of the event.
+10u– Must be no older than 10 years of age on 1/1/24.
 Must be able to demonstrate age with picture ID.
-Examples include any government-issued ID, birth certificate along with a picture ID, etc.
+Examples include, any government issued ID, birth certificate along with a picture ID, etc.

 Game Times and Late Policy

-- If a TD is scored and time runs out, the scoring team will be allowed an extra point attempt.
+- If a touchdown is scored and time runs out, the scoring team will be allowed an extra point attempt.

 - The head official will keep the time and will be located by the offensive huddle; The head official will blow the whistle to start the clock.

-- The offense will start on the 40 yard-line with the option of using either hash.
-First downs will be at the 25 and 10-yard lines.
-Once the 1st down is achieved inside the 10-yard line you will have 3 downs to score.
+- Offense will start on the 40 yard-line with the option of using either hash.
+First downs will be at the 25-yard line and 10-yard lines.
+Once the 1st down is achieved inside the 10-yard line you will have three (3) downs to score.

-- The offense has 3 downs to gain a first down.
+- Offense has three (3) downs to gain a first down.

 - Each team must possess a center to snap the ball.
 If using a center, he is ineligible to catch a pass.

-- After a score, the offense can go for 1 at the 5-yard line or 2 at the 10-yard line.
+- After a score, the offense can go for one (1) point at the 5-yard line or two (2) points at 10-yard line.
 The offense may place the ball either on the hash or the middle.

 - The offensive team may run the ball on ANY DOWN (Example they can run 1st 2nd and 3RD if they choose).
 All forms of runs and handoffs are permitted.